 Write from left to right and leave spaces between words

-It is important for children to check their postures when they are handwriting.
-The ideal position for them to sitting in is a 90-90-90 seating position.
+It is important for children to check their posture when they are handwriting.
+The ideal position for them to be sitting in is a 90-90-90 seating position.
 What this means is that their ankles, knees and hips are all aligned at 90 degrees.
 For even better positioning their feet should be firmly planted on the floor.

 In regards to your child's grip, please don't be to concerned if they do not have the perfect grip.
 Research has consistently shown that normal handwriting performance can be achieved with a variety of grasps.

-To help your child reduce pencil grip, ask them to colour in a picture using different shades of grey.
+To help your child reduce pencil pressure, ask them to colour in a picture using different shades of grey.
 'Light grey', 'medium grey', and 'dark grey'.
 Talk to your child about how different pressures change the shade of grey.